 The word is Greek and means division and separation.
 Today, the term schism means the break from an existing community of faith.
 It can be caused by theological differences and rebellion against authority.

 In conclusion, several attempts were made to resolve this conflict but were unsuccessful.
 In the long run, this situation did not do the papacy’s authority any good.
 Many people wished for one council that should lead to a solution.
 However, this made the situation even worse.

-Only another council, the Council of Constance, was able to resolve the conflict in 1417, and with Martin V, a new pope ascended the papal throne.
+Only another council, the Council of Constance, resolved the conflict in 1417, and with Martin V, a new pope ascended the papal throne.
 Pope Benedict XII lived for a short time.
-In Avignon, but after that died too, that could eliminate the Wstern Schism.
+In Avignon, but after that died too, that could eliminate the Western Schism.
 And Rome was again the residence of the only pope.
 That’s how it should stay.
 But even today, the papal palace in Avignon bears witness to this period of separation of church power.